toolleeo/cli-apps/README.md

 * [Aewan](http://aewan.sourceforge.net/) - Aewan is a multi-layered ASCII graphics/animation editor.
 It produces stand-alone cat-able ASCII art files and an easy-to-parse format for integration into terminal applications.
 * [Artem](https://github.com/FineFindus/artem) - Convert images from multiple formats (jpg, png, webp, etc.) to ASCII art, written in Rust.
+* [BlockPaint](https://github.com/wooster0/blockpaint) - BlockPaint is a painting program that allows you to draw pixel graphics in the terminal using the mouse.
 * [chafa](https://github.com/hpjansson/chafa) - Terminal graphics for the 21st century.
 * [cli-mandelbrot](https://github.com/danyshaanan/cli-mandelbrot) - A cli for traversing the Mandelbrot fractal.
 * [D2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.